castore-dev/castore/README.md

 ### - Test Tools

 Castore comes with a handy [Test Tool package](./packages/test-tools/README.md) that facilitates the writing of unit tests: It allows mocking event stores, populating them with an initial state and resetting them to it in a boilerplate-free and type-safe way.

+### - Dam

+[Dam](./packages/dam/README.md) is a suite of utils that facilitates data migration and maintenance operations with Castore (for instance, dispatching all the events of an event store - ordered by their timestamps - to a message queue).

 ### - React Visualizer